 Multiple sclerosis (MS) is a chronic disorder of the central nervous system (CNS) that disrupts the normal functioning of the brain, optic nerves and spinal cord through inflammation and tissue loss1.
-MS, which affects approximately 2.3 million people worldwide2, is often characterized in three forms: relapsing remitting MS (RRMS), secondary progressive MS (SPMS) and primary progressive MS (PPMS)3.
+MS, which affects approximately 2.3 million people worldwide2, is often characterized into three forms: relapsing remitting MS (RRMS), secondary progressive MS (SPMS) and primary progressive MS (PPMS)3.

-As MS is a progressive spectrum, many patients can transition from the earlier stage RRMS to SPMS over time4-6.
-As a phase on the progressive spectrum, SPMS is often characterized by cognitive and physical changes, and an overall accumulation of disability7.
-While MS progression is different for each patient and influenced by multiple factors (including use of MS disease-modifying treatments), it is estimated that up to 80% of patients will eventually transition to SPMS2:
+Many patients can transition from the earlier stage RRMS to SPMS over time4-6.
+SPMS, as a phase on the progressive spectrum, is often characterized by cognitive and physical changes over time, in presence or absence of relapses, leading to a progressive accumulation of neurological disability7.
+Approximately 85% of patients initially present with relapsing forms of MS2.
+While MS progression is different for each patient and influenced by multiple factors (including use of MS disease-modifying treatments), it is estimated that up to 80% of RRMS patients will eventually transition to SPMS2:

 On treatment Not on treatment

-20% in 10 years 4 50% in 10 years 5
+25% in 10 years 8 50% in 10 years 5

-40% in 17 years 6 90% in 25 years 5
+50% in 20 years 8 90% in 25 years 5